AI4QTrading/R2-SAC/README.md

 4. To run R2-SAC, you should rewrite the test procedure for your trading strategy and get the hawkes scripts from the  https://github.com/HongtengXu/PoPPy/.

+5. For some suggetions, we built AI4QTrading-patch-1 branch to help reproducing the strategy.
+And for commercial reason, some data need to be downloaded from the public data source.